-*- coding: utf-8 -*-

 [docs] class SymbolTypeError(EvaluationError): """An error raised when a symbol with type information is resolved to a Python value that is not of that type."""

-[docs] def __init__(self, symbol_name, is_value, is_type, expected_type): """ :param str symbol_name: The name of the symbol that is of an incompatible type. :param is_value: The native Python value of the incompatible symbol. :param is_type: The :py:class:`rule-engine type<rule_engine.ast.DataType>` of the incompatible symbol. :param expected_type: The :py:class:`rule-engine type<rule_engine.ast.DataType>` that was expected for this symbol. """ self.symbol_name = symbol_name """The name of the symbol that is of an incompatible type.""" self.is_value = is_value """The native Python value of the incompatible symbol.""" self.is_type = is_type """The :py:class:`rule-engine type<rule_engine.ast.DataType>` of the incompatible symbol.""" self.expected_type = expected_type """The :py:class:`rule-engine type<rule_engine.ast.DataType>` that was expected for this symbol.""" message = "symbol {0!r} resolved to incorrect datatype (is: {1}, expected: {2})".format( symbol_name, is_type.name, expected_type.name ) super(SymbolTypeError, self).__init__(message)
+[docs] def __init__(self, symbol_name: str, is_value: Any, is_type: _DataTypeDef, expected_type: _DataTypeDef) -> None: """ :param str symbol_name: The name of the symbol that is of an incompatible type. :param is_value: The native Python value of the incompatible symbol. :param is_type: The :py:class:`rule-engine type<rule_engine.types.DataType>` of the incompatible symbol. :param expected_type: The :py:class:`rule-engine type<rule_engine.types.DataType>` that was expected for this symbol. """ self.symbol_name = symbol_name """The name of the symbol that is of an incompatible type.""" self.is_value = is_value """The native Python value of the incompatible symbol.""" self.is_type = is_type """The :py:class:`rule-engine type<rule_engine.types.DataType>` of the incompatible symbol.""" self.expected_type = expected_type """The :py:class:`rule-engine type<rule_engine.types.DataType>` that was expected for this symbol.""" message = "symbol {0!r} resolved to incorrect datatype (is: {1}, expected: {2})".format( symbol_name, is_type.name, expected_type.name ) super(SymbolTypeError, self).__init__(message)

 [docs] class FunctionCallError(EvaluationError): """ An error raised when there is an issue calling a function. .. versionadded:: 4.0.0 """